-I am a 26-year-old German-Nicaraguan designer.
+I am a 27-year-old German-Nicaraguan designer.
 I grew up bilingually in Hamburg, Berlin and Mexico City.
 Coming from an artistic family it was pretty obvious I was going to be a creative professional.
 So instead of going to high school I completed a graphic design apprenticeship at the Lette–Verein in Berlin.
 Shortly before the end of my apprenticeship I discovered service design, started going to conferences / hackathons / meetups and realized I wanted to do more than just* designing logos and posters.
 Since then I've shifted to a more holisitc approach, started studying interface design at the FH Potsdam and did the Basic Track at the HPI School of Design Thinking.
-During the past 8 semesters I've participated in a variety of courses like wood turning, generative design, IoT, illustration, speculative design, calligraphy, design sketching, physical interaction design, product design, visualizing cultural collections, information visualization, pottery, JTBD and more.
+During my studies I participated in a variety of courses like wood turning, generative design, IoT, illustration, speculative design, calligraphy, design sketching, physical interaction design, product design, visualizing cultural collections, information visualization, pottery and more.
 Since the spring of 2014 I've also been supporting Fuxblau, a service design studio in Schöneberg, as a working student.
 Our mission: translating user needs into business models.
-This includes visual design, research, wireframing, prototyping, testing and running workshops.
+This includes visual design, research, wireframing, prototyping, testing and co-running workshops.

 I eat lots of sweets and unhealthy food but somehow never gain weight.
 I am seriously afraid of the end of the universe.
 I make my favorite guacamole.
 Always up for sports and board games.
 The best purchase for my flat was a slow closing toilet seat.
 The only reason I have an Xbox 360 is to play Halo a few times a year with friends or cousins.
 I still enjoy watching Spongebob Squarepants and Dragon Ball.
 I love chocolate but not chocolate ice cream.
 My favorite soda: Rojita.
 Humanist technologist.
 I keep misspelling neighborhood again and again.
 I am an optimist.
 I've driven down a volcano on a board.
 Huge Simpsons fan when I was a kid — I got the comics, series, figures, cards, stickers, PEZ dispensers and more.
 I enjoy observing how people observe other people.
 I like to take care of my fingernails.
 My favorite summer drink: Aperol Spritz.